Abelian covers of hyperbolic surfaces: equidistribution of spectra and infinite volume mixing asymptotics for horocycle flows: Harmonic analysis on Abelian covers

 which completes the proof. \end{proof}

-In Section \ref{sec:strong_ratner}, we strengthened Ratner's result to obtain precise estimates of the asymptotics of the correlations above as a function of~$\omega$.
+In Section~\ref{sec:strong_ratner}, we strengthened Ratner's result to obtain precise estimates of the asymptotics of the correlations above, depending on the unitary representation.
 We now need to understand the behaviour of the spectrum of the associated Casimir operator, which is the subject of the remainder of this section.